jerodpowe/cloud-journey/README.md

 ## Investigation Process
 -Identify the server(s) that need snapshots
 ## Solution
 Configured terriform to automatically create snapshots to be used for server recovery.
+Verified that snapshots were created.
+Also, verified that restored servers/ applications worked as intended.
 ## Result
 ✅  Minimized Downtime
 ✅  Data Protection